timarkh/tsakorpus/docs/configuration.rst

 - ``error_reports_enabled`` (Boolean) -- whether the user can send reports about mistakes in search hits.
 If enabled, each search hit will contain a button that toggles a modal form for writing the report.
 All reports are stored in ``search/error_reports.txt``.
 Defaults to ``False``.

-- ``exclude_from_dict`` (dictionary) -- if ``generate_dictionary`` is set to ``True``, this dictionary specifies which words should not be taken into account when generating a dictionary.
+- ``exclude_from_dict`` (dictionary) -- if ``generate_dictionary`` is set to ``true``, this dictionary specifies which words should not be taken into account when generating a dictionary.
 For example, you may want to omit words annotated as hesitation or code switching.
 Keys are analysis fields (with the ``gr.`` prefix for grammatical categories, e.g. ``gr.pos``).
 Values are regexes.
 Words that have at liest one analysis field at least one value of which matches the corresponding regex will be excluded from the dictionary.

 - ``fulltext_search_enabled`` (Boolean) -- boolean value that determines whether a text box for full-text search should be displayed.
 Defaults to ``true``.

 - ``fulltext_view_enabled`` (Boolean) -- whether it is allowed to view entire annotated texts.
 If turned on, HTML rendering is generated for texts at indexation time (which can slow down the process significantly).
-Full texts are only generated for those JSON files that have ``fulltext_id`` metadata field filled in.
+Full texts are only generated for those JSON files that have ``fulltext_id`` metadata field filled in, or if ``use_nonpersistent_fulltext_id`` is set to ``true``.
 The name of the resulting file is its value.
 Defaults to ``false``.

 - ``generate_dictionary`` (Boolean) -- whether a dictionary of lexemes should be generated at indexation time for each of the languages.
 If true, the dictionary is stored in the ``search/web_app/templates`` directory and could be accessed by clicking the book glyph in the web interface.
 Defaults to ``false``.
+Additional information that should be included in the dictionary can be listed in ``lemma_table_fields``.

 - ``gloss_search_enabled`` (Boolean) -- whether the gloss search text box should be present in the word query form.
 Should be enabled for glossed corpora.